rosenpass/rosenpass-website/content/en/about.md

 ---
-title: "About Rosenpass"
+title: "What is Rosenpass?"
-linkTitle: "About"
+linkTitle: "What is Rosenpass?"
 weight: 20
 menu:
   main: